Egg Freezing Process

 Egg retrieval procedure

-During this painless and relatively brief procedure, your doctor uses ultrasound guidance to gently retrieve eggs from the ovarian follicles.
+This is a relatively brief procedure, during which your doctor will use ultrasound guidance to gently retrieve eggs from the ovarian follicles.
 You will be under sedation and in the care of an anesthesiologist throughout the procedure.
-We perform the retrieval in our clinic.
-It takes about 10-15 minutes.
-After the retrieval, we ask you to take it easy the rest of the day.
-We also require someone drive you home after the retrieval as you are not able to drive yourself due to the sedation medication.
-You may resume normal activity the following day.
+The retrieval is performed in our clinic and takes approximately 15 minutes.
+We request to take the rest of the day easy while the sedation wears off and most patients are able to resume normal activity shortly after.